caiiiycuk/js-dos-docs/Writerside/topics/Cloud-storage.md

 ![save-button.jpg](save-button.jpg)

-Upon successfully storing the saves in persistent storage, you will receive a green toast notification.
+When your saves are successfully stored in persistent storage, you will receive a green toast notification.
 Now, you can reload the page, and your saves will be retained!

 ## Keep saves between sessions/browsers/devices

-For non-subscribed users, js-dos offers a free service that stores your saves inside the browser's IndexedDB.
+For non-subscribed users, js-dos provides a free service that stores your saves in the browser's IndexedDB.
 However, this has limitations: it only works within the same browser, and the saves can be wiped suddenly by the browser.

 For **subscribed users**, saves are automatically stored in cloud storage and will be available on all your devices.